WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

+## 2022 02 11 | Warm Up
+We did a JS array warm up called remove b's.
+The lesson I learned from this is that when you are manipulating the array with ```replace()```, ```toLowercase()```, and other functions... this MUST be put in an Output Array, so it can be returned.
+Otherwise, nothing will change.
+Also, if you get an undefined when you are trying to CL a function's return make sure you are actually returning something out of the function!

+###

+---

 ## 2022 02 10 | Assessment Morning
 Starting the day with assessment prep and test.
 Completed test (all green!) and performed a walk through.
 Some lessons learned.
 Here is what I found out during the assessment...
 The ```isNaN``` function can help with determining whether a string is a string consisting of numbers.